NinjaAung/NinjaAung/README.md

 # ![Credits: @Rushibun](https://raw.githubusercontent.com/NinjaAung/NinjaAung/master/banner.png)
-Hi, I'm Nyein Chan "Ninja" (he/him/18)—a senior at [MakeSchool](https://www.makeschool.com/).
-Working to pursue both DevOps Engineer and Teaching career.
-I have dreams for creating a brighter future of educational equity via technology.
-I live in Oakland, CA and am an East Bay native.

 Hey, I am Nyein Chan Aung (He/they/20) a graduate of Dominican University in B.S Applied Computer Science.
 I've been learning to code and develop for 5+ years and gained a lot of industry experince as a contractor!
 I'm actively looking for full-time position and iternships!

 * 🌍  I'm based in Oakland